haydenpog/freewebguisource/readme.md

 A: Yes but with credit, and if you don't ill crack ur shit in 2 minutes you nn :D

 Q: How long did this take to make?
-A: Umm, i skipped doing like 3 weeks worth of classwork doing this so like plz enjoy :D
+A: Umm, I skipped doing like 5 weeks worth of classwork doing this so like plz enjoy :D

 Q: Is this sustainable and easy to keep up?
-A: Its alright, with the new subscriptions its pretty easy to keep up with
+A: Its alright, with the new subscriptions it's pretty easy to keep up with

 Q: Is this C# only?
 A: No, that's all I could give a fuck to do.
 Feel free to interpret my code into other coding languages how you want.